Kutini-Payamu (Iron Range) National Park: Other Wildlife

 The national park is a hotspot for flora and fauna, with over 1800 species recorded in the area.
 Notable species include the green tree python, spotted cuscus, bare-rumped sheathtail bat, and estuarine crocodile.
 The park represents one of the most diverse protected areas in Australia for butterflies, ants, ferns, orchids and palms.
 In fact, 60% of Australia's butterflies are found in Kutini-Payamu National Park.
 Making the area a popular tourist destination for wildlife enthusiasts.

 History

 Airbases

 In March 1940, Val Augenson of the Department of Civil Aviation inspected a possible site for an Emergency Landing Ground for the Royal Australian Air Force (RAAF).
 He reported to the RAAF that a suitable all-weather Emergency Landing Ground could be built in the area.

 On about 18 April 1942, Walter Maiersperger, the Commanding Officer of 33 Bomb Squadron of the United States Army Air Forces 22nd Bomb Group, carried out an aerial reconnaissance flight over the Iron Range area.
-He had been tasked with surveying coastal airfields in Queensland that would be suitable for operation of the B-26 Marauders used by the 22nd Bomb Group.
+He had been tasked with surveying coastal airfields in Queensland that would be suitable for operation of the Martin B-26 Marauders used by the 22nd Bomb Group.